 Dental sealant describes a thin plastic coating that is applied on the chewing surface of teeth to shield them from decay and cavities.
 The application process is simple and painless and can be done by a regular dentist or a hygienist.
 It only takes a couple of minutes and involves the following steps:

 Sealants completely shield the surface of a tooth, including the tiny grooves and crevices found in molars and premolars.
-This provides round the clock protection against cavity-causing bacteria.
+This provides round-the-clock protection against cavity-causing bacteria.
 The teeth’s surface does not get into contact with plaque and food build-up that contribute to cavities.
 Additionally, maintaining and caring for sealants is easy and simple.
-Daily brushing and flossing are all take in addition to observing all your dental visits.
+Daily brushing and flossing are all taken in addition to observing all your dental visits.
 During your visit to our dental office in Ontario, CA, you will also be educated on any additional care steps you need to observe to keep off decay and cavities.

 Another good reason to consider sealants is that the application is painless and the results last quite a while.
 In the long run, it is more affordable to invest in preventive treatment rather than wait to treat a cavity later on.
 Also considering that most kids do not take it well sitting through dental procedures, especially when they are long and invasive, getting sealants ensures you do not have to worry about this.